 This trade not only brought wealth to Limerick city but also provided jobs for the inhabitants of the many small villages and islands along the estuary.
 The small boats of the Shannon pilots, which were based mainly in Kilbaha and on Scattery Island near Kilrush, guided the big cargo ships from the Mouth of the Shannon all the way to Limerick.
 The pilots have long been gone but the big ships are still sailing up the estuary bringing their cargo to Foynes and supplying the power stations at Tarbert and Moneypoint.

-The Cata devoured the saint’s smith, Narach, but Senan brought him forth again alive.
+With its heavy shipping traffic, large ports and power generation plants and other industry it comes as a bit of a surprise that the Shannon Estuary is also a haven for wildlife.
+The so called Shannon Dolphins are probably the best known.
+This resident group of over 100 bottlenose dolphins has been around for a long time: The Cata devoured the saint’s smith, Narach, but Senan brought him forth again alive.
 The subsequent combat promised great things, but ended tamely.
 The Cata advanced ‘its eyes flashing flame, with fiery breath, spitting venom and opening its horrible jaws,’ but Senan made the sign of the cross, and the beast collapsed and was chained and thrown into Doolough near Mount Callan.

 This sea monster makes a regular appearance in folklore and some descriptions sound very much like an oversized bottlenose dolphin.
 The dolphins are however not the only wildlife that thrives at the estuary: Common seals and otters are a regular sight and the sheltered bays along the estuary are rich in birdlife especially in winter when brent goose, whopper swan and lapwing join the resident curlew and oystercatcher (to name but a few) on the extensive mudflats.
 In spring and summer the cliffs around Loop Head and Bromore become busy with fulmars, guillemots, razorbills and kittiwakes and a variety of wildflowers add some extra colour to the shores of the estuary.